scala/scala3/docs/dotc-internals/periods.md

  - the number of phases in the period

 All three pieces of information are encoded in a value class over a 32 bit integer.
+Here's the API for class `Period`:

+    class Period(val code: Int) extends AnyVal {
+      def runId: RunId            // The run identifier of this period. def firstPhaseId            // The first phase of this period def lastPhaseId: PhaseId =  // The last phase of this period def phaseId: PhaseId        // The phase identifier of this single-phase period.

+      def containsPhaseId(id: PhaseId): Boolean
+      def contains(that: Period): Boolean
+      def overlaps(that: Period): Boolean

+      def & (that: Period): Period
+      def | (that: Period): Period
+    }

+We can access the parts of a period using `runId`, `firstPhaseId`, `lastPhaseId`, or using `phaseId` for periods consisting only of a single phase.
+They return `RunId` or `PhaseId` values, which are aliases of `Int`. `containsPhaseId`, `contains` and `overlaps` test whether a period contains a phase or a period as a sub-interval, or whether the interval overlaps with another period.
+Finally, `&` and `|` produce the intersection and the union of two period intervals (the union operation `|` takes as `runId` the `runId` of its left operand, as periods spanning different `runId`s cannot be constructed.

+Periods are constructed using two `apply` methods:

+    object Period {

+      /** The single-phase period consisting of given run id and phase id */ def apply(rid: RunId, pid: PhaseId): Period      }

+      /** The period consisting of given run id, and lo/hi phase ids */ def apply(rid: RunId, loPid: PhaseId, hiPid: PhaseId): Period }

+As a sentinel value there's `Nowhere`, a period that is empty.